aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_02_deploy_the_extension.md

 	CREATE SCHEMA CREDIT_PREDICTION;

-The latter one we are using for storing the automatically generated <i>Predictor</i> user defined function (UDF).
+The latter one we are using for storing the automatically generated _Predictor_ user defined function (UDF).

 The installed SageMaker extension python package provides a command-line interface (CLI), enabling you to deploy all necessary Lua and UDF scripts into the
-<i>CREDIT</i> database schema.
+_CREDIT_ database schema.
 The command line is run from the Exasol deployment server as follows:

 	python -m exasol_sagemaker_extension.deployment.deploy_cli
     	--host <IP address of 1st node of your database>